TjDevil07/minor_P/README.md

 Analyzing these periods cattle-wise is crucial, as they have varying impacts on the cattle's weight and health based on their nutrient requirements.
 State-wise analysis is equally important since it provides a trend in cattle's expected milk amount in different climates.

-This project aims to address the above-mentioned problems by presenting a clear representation through an efficient Regression model,
+This project aims to address the above-mentioned problems by presenting a clear representation through an efficient Regression model.